 1.25 KG RED PLUM TOMATOES, WASHED AND QUARTERED

-2 TBSP VEGETABLE OIL (NOT OLIVE OIL) OR GHEE
+2 TBSP VEGETABLE OIL (NOT OLIVE OIL) AND 2 TBSP WHITE OR REGULAR BUTTER

 1/4 CUP TOMATO PASTE